treycole/reduced-wannier-representation/README.md

 arXiv:2412.17084, (2024)
 [DOI: 10.48550/arXiv.2412.17084](https://doi.org/10.48550/arXiv.2412.17084)

-You can also [download the citation file here](./CITATION.cff) or get the `bibtex` from 'cite this repository' under 'About'.
+You can also [download the citation file here](./CITATION.cff) or get the `bibtex` from 'Cite this repository' under 'About'.

-The `bibtex` for citing our paper is
+The `bibtex` for citing our paper can also be copied here
 ```
 @misc{cole2025reducedwannierrepresentationtopological,
       title={Reduced Wannier Representation for Topological Bands},